srid/ka/README.md

 To install the GTK+ app, run `nix-env -if .` from project root.
 Then run `ka /path/to/your/notebook` to launch `ka` on your notebook.

-(If the GTK+ app fails to launch for any reason, try the following section.)
+(If the GTK+ app fails to launch for any reason, try the next section.)

 ## Running as web app

 ```bash
 JSADDLE_WARP_PORT=8080 $(nix-build --arg useWarp true)/bin/ka ./guide
 ```

+Note: Firefox is unsupported.